ParticularLabs/EndToEndReliability/README.md

 ### Everyone, especially web servers, deserves a second chance

 As we already talked about lots can go wrong when travelling the internet, as for all hard things in life not giving up when there is a setback is key.
 Having the client retry seems simple but surfaces a problem that likely always existed: duplicate request can happen in most systems.
-By acknowledging this and being prepared for duplicate requests makes retryinga viable solution to transient problems.
+By acknowledging this and being prepared for duplicate requests makes retrying a viable solution to transient problems.

 Let's have a look how a retry might look like.